jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+main class="inner-scroll scroll-y" part="scroll" in the shadow root seems like a stupid knot too

 so keyboard scrolls beneath input but only after first character entered (not on focus...
 Can I address that?) https://stackoverflow.com/questions/56421280/how-do-fix-the-white-keyboard-space-that-shows-whenever-i-use-keyboardawareview